thetribeio/generator-project/README.md

 The main tool behind the generator is [Yeoman](https://yeoman.io/)

 It allows us to leverage the concept of a `generator`.
-A class exposed by Yeoman that allow us to :
+A class exposed by Yeoman allowing us to :
 * create prompts for the user
 * invoke other generator
 * create and generate files/templates

-As per our project structure we currently have several differents generators
+As per our project structure we currently have several generators

 **AppGenerator :**